 "Being the head coach at Saint Louis University is a fantastic opportunity," Connoyer said.
 "There is a tradition of excellence in academics and athletics at SLU, and I am excited for the opportunity to build on that tradition.
 I'm from the area and still have family close, so I'm thrilled to return to such a great city.
 I am passionate about softball and academics, and there is an amazing combination of the two at Saint Louis."

 A native of Bethalto, Ill., Connoyer arrived at SLU following five seasons as associate head coach at Southern Illinois, where she contributed to a highly successful program while working primarily with the Salukis' hitting and defense.
 During her tenure, SIU consistently was ranked among the top teams in the Missouri Valley Conference in several statistical categories.
 Connoyer also coordinated travel, camps and the team's annual fund-raiser in addition to scheduling umpires and serving as the team's community service liaison.

 SIU made two NCAA Tournament appearances (2006 and 2007) during Connoyer's tenure and earned the highest National Fastpitch Coaches Association ranking in school history (No. 18 in 2008 and 2009).
 Academically, Southern Illinois had the second-highest team GPA in the nation in 2007.
-In 2010, Connoyer and her colleagues received Missouri Valley Conference Coaching Staff of the Year accolades after leading the Salukis to the league's regular-season title.
+In 2010, Connoyer and her colleagues received MVC Coaching Staff of the Year accolades after leading the Salukis to the league's regular-season title.

 In Connoyer's first season at SIU, the Salukis led the conference with a .283 team batting average and ranked 15th nationally in triples per game.
 During her second campaign, the squad led the MVC and ranked fifth in the nation in fielding percentage (.976).
 SIU finished with the league's second-highest batting average in 2008 and 2009.